Chart Color Schemes

 Eight Mile Plains is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Eight Mile Plains has a high level of cultural diversity, with 57.6% of its population speaking a language other than English at home and 54.4% born overseas.
-Christianity is the predominant religion in Eight Mile Plains, accounting for 39.9% of the population.
-The category 'Other' is notably overrepresented in Eight Mile Plains compared to Greater Brisbane, comprising 4.7%.
+Eight Mile Plains has a culturally diverse population, with 57.6% speaking a language other than English at home and 54.4% born overseas.
+Christianity is the main religion in Eight Mile Plains, comprising 39.9% of its population.
+There is an overrepresentation in Other religions, which makes up 4.7% compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity